 Book vendors in person

 If you’re able to take a trip to your destination prior to the wedding, book meetings with the better-known florists, venues, musicians/DJs, rental companies, etc. beforehand.
 That way, you can meet with different vendors face to face and get a feel for what will work best for you on your big day.
+Make sure you take the trip to your destination months in advance though because wedding companies like The Perfect Wedding Video need to be booked months ahead of time to ensure availability.

 Timing is everything